 All on ground floor: Living/dining room/kitchen.
-3 steps down to 1 twin bedroom.
-Bathroom with shower over bath and toilet.
+1 double (5ft) bedroom with en-suite bathroom with shower over bath and toilet.

-All properties: Woodburner in living room (initial fuel included).
-Electric underfloor heating, electricity, bed linen and towels included.
+Woodburner in living room (initial fuel included).
+Electric underfloor heating, electricity, bed linen, towels and Wi-Fi included.
 Digital TV.
 DVD.
 Electric cooker.
 Shared washing machine, tumble dryer and freezer.
 Courtyard garden with sitting-out area and furniture.
 Parking (2 cars).
 Shared cycle store.
 No smoking.
 NB: Duck pond in grounds.